What is a headless CMS?

 Today, many technologies power a company's customer experience.
 If you select a headless CMS, chances are it won't include key technologies that are helping companies differentiate their customer experience for today and tomorrow.
 Personalization, experimentation and optimization engines are key examples of technologies companies should be thinking about to future-proof their businesses and begin to differentiate.

-Optimizely has traditionally been known as a coupled CMS.
+Optimizely CMS has traditionally been known as a coupled CMS.
 However, the distinction between this and a headless or decoupled CMS is much thinner than the market would have you believe.
 Optimizely has always been able to offer a hybrid headless solution.

 Headless CMS is often positioned as the opposite of a traditional web CMS.
-Optimizely rejects this idea.
+Our CMS rejects this idea.
 As a matter of fact, headless is in addition to what the Optimizely platform normally does.
 One discipline is simply an extension of the other.
 And here's why this matters: because there's a natural overlap between the two disciplines.
 Optimizely didn't need to build a new CMS from scratch --the core web CMS product is a natural, flexible base for an alternate delivery paradigm.

 To see an example of Optimizely's headless solution in action, check out The Student Hotel's story of digital transformation.
 Leveraging a headless framework, The Student Hotel has delivered a lightning fast and efficient website.

-Optimizely's Deane Barker said it best in an interview with Optimizely's CMO, Kirsten Allegri Williams, "Optimizely offers a hybrid headless model.
+Optimizely's Deane Barker said it best in an interview with Optimizely's then CMO, Kirsten Allegri Williams, "Optimizely offers a hybrid headless model.
 Many companies might just need a traditional, coupled CMS, especially if their dominant digital channel remains their website.
-But larger companies, which have many different digital presences, including mobile apps developed in different languages, have an increasing need for more diverse capabilities.
+But larger companies, which have many different digital channels, including mobile apps developed in different languages, have an increasing need for more diverse capabilities.
 That's how Optimizely sets itself apart - delivering a completely customizable CMS that can be configured around your specific needs."

-Optimizely is headless when you need it to be, and a fully-featured coupled CMS when you don't.
+Optimizely CMS is headless when you need it to be, and a fully-featured coupled CMS when you don't.